Annual Summer Public Health Research

 We regret that we do not have the staff resources to make arrangements for continuing education certifications.
 Sometimes participants can find an organization willing to grant credits (for a fee) to participants in this Videoconference.

-- Can I obtain a videotape?
+- Can I obtain a DVD?

 - How can I find out more about the Videoconference or the Minority Health Project?